kudobuilder/operators/repository/spark/docs/latest/installation.md

 kubectl create ns spark-operator-1 && kubectl create ns spark-operator-2
 ```
 ```
-kubectl kudo install spark --instance=spark-1 --namespace spark-operator-1 kubectl kudo install spark --instance=spark-2 --namespace spark-operator-2
+kubectl kudo install spark --instance=spark-1 --namespace spark-operator-1 -p sparkJobNamespace=spark-operator-1
+kubectl kudo install spark --instance=spark-2 --namespace spark-operator-2 -p sparkJobNamespace=spark-operator-2
 ```

 The above commands will install two Spark Operators in two different namespaces.
 Spark Applications submitted to a specific
 namespace will be handled by the Operator installed in the same namespace.
+This is achieved by explicitly setting
+the `sparkJobNamespace` parameter to corresponding operator namespace.